QUIDS: Query Intent Description for Exploratory Search via Dual Space Modeling

-Inspired by benchmark datasets containing detailed descriptions provided by human annotators, \citet{zhang2020q2id} propose the Query-to-Intent-Description (Q2ID) task that aims to generate a natural language intent description based on both relevant and irrelevant documents of a given query.
-Unlike their method, we directly model a query-aware irrelevant intent space in transformer models, leading to a more precise intent description.
+Our work is related to traditional query understanding tasks such as classification~\cite{broder2002taxonomy,verberne2013reliability}, clustering~\cite{wen2002query, hong2016accurate}, and expansion~\cite{wang2023query2doc, mo2023convgqr, jagerman2023query}.
+However, unlike these methods, which operate in the \textit{pre-retrieval} stage to optimize retrieval effectiveness, \citet{zhang2020q2id} proposes the Query-to-Intent-Description (Q2ID) task in the \textit{post-retrieval} stage that aims to generate search systems' inferred intent of a user query based on both relevant and irrelevant documents.
+Unlike their method, we directly model a query-aware irrelevant intent space via dual-space contrastive learning, and enhance the performance with hard negative data augmentation, leading to a more precise intent description.

-\subsection{Query-Focused Summarization}
+\subsection{Query-focused Summarization}

-Query-focused summarization (QFS) is a subtask within text summarization that aims to generate a summary of a given text based on a specific query.
-Traditionally, the predominant approaches are unsupervised extraction methods \citep{wan2009graph, feigenblat2017unsupervised} that generate summaries by ranking and extracting textual segments according to their similarity to other segments and their relevance to the query.
-In the past years, numerous QFS datasets \citep{kulkarni2020aquamuse, fabbri-etal-2022-answersumm, zhong2021qmsum} have been introduced, primarily based on answer selection or summaries for specific queries, leading to the development of many recent QA-motivated methods \citep{su-etal-2020-caire, su2021improve, egonmwan2019cross}.
-Other works focus on query modeling through approaches such as the learning evidence ranking model \citep{xu2021generating}, jointly optimizing a latent query model and a conditional language model \citep{xu2022document}, or designing pipeline models for abstractive summarizations.
-For instance, \cite{xu2020query} introduce a coarse-to-fine pipeline consisting of three estimators (relevance, evidence, and centrality estimators) that gradually discard less relevant segments.

-Effectively extracting key insights from long documents has become a critical challenge. \citet{vig2022exploring} evaluate a two-step extract-then-abstract approach, where a scoring model is trained to select relevant portions of the text based on a query, which are then used as input to an abstraction model to generate a final summary.
-Additionally, they propose end-to-end methods that handle longer input texts by employing sparse attention mechanisms.
-Additional approaches focus on the use of a question-driven pretraining objective \citep{pagnoni-etal-2023-socratic}, contrastive learning based on the scored segments \citep{sotudeh2023qontsum}, and joint modeling of token and utterance based on query-utterance attention \citep{liu2023query}.
-In this work, we use state-of-the-art QFS methods as baselines for our proposed model.